YifeiZhou1203/New_B/Assignment3/README.md

 The lowest diversity was observed in omnivore sample SRR8146936 (Shannon = 1.45), indicating a less diverse and more uneven microbial community.
 In contrast, vegan samples consistently showed high diversity (all > 2.8), suggesting a more complex and evenly distributed microbiome.

-Similarly, Simpson diversity values supported this trend, with vegan samples exhibiting high values (0.90–0.92), compared to more variable values in omnivores (0.56–0.87).
-Observed richness also varied widely, with one omnivore sample showing particularly high richness (838 genera), indicating substantial intra-group variability.
+Simpson diversity also showed that vegan samples had high values (0.90–0.92), compared to more variable values in omnivores (0.56–0.87).
+Observed richness also varied widely, with one omnivore sample showing particularly high richness (838 genera), indicating intra-group variability.

 Overall, these results suggest that vegan diets are associated with more consistent and higher microbial diversity, although variability within omnivore samples highlights individual differences.